 You Can Have An Up Close Encounter With Sloths At This Mississippi Zoo

 Sloths are so freaking adorable!
-It’s a shame that most zoos prohibit visitors from touching and holding these lovable creatures.
+Most zoos prohibit visitors from touching and holding these lovable creatures.
 Luckily, though, the Hattiesburg Zoo isn’t one of those zoos.
-In fact, the zoo actually invites visitors to come hold, feed, and learn all about sloths by taking part in a Sloth Experience.
-Take a look at these must-experience Mississippi sloth encounters.
+In fact, the zoo actually invites visitors to hold, feed, and learn all about sloths by taking part in a Sloth Experience in Mississippi.
+Take a look at these must-experience sloth encounters in Mississippi.

 Where can I interact with animals in Mississippi?